joost-de-vries/sbt-typescript/README.md

 I started this plugin because the features I mentioned above were [missing](https://github.com/ArpNetworking/sbt-typescript/issues/1) in the [existing](https://github.com/ArpNetworking/sbt-typescript/issues/31) [plugins](https://github.com/ArpNetworking/sbt-typescript/issues/23#issuecomment-158099296).
 And since I'd like Play and sbt(-web) to be kickass build tools for Typescript and Angular2 applications, and I wanted to give back to the open source community, I thought I'd implement it myself..
 But not by writing javascript if I could just as well write Typescript...
 Kudos to Brendan Arp for his [javascript tsc driver](https://github.com/ArpNetworking/sbt-typescript/blob/master/src/main/resources/typescriptc.js) to get me started.
 And also to all of the other plugins mentioned [here](https://github.com/sbt/sbt-web).
 Open source is an amazing tool for collective learning.
 Just imagine those poor programmers in the 1970s with only IBM manuals to provide them with information.

+###release notes

+#### v2.2.0
+- upgrades to typescript 1.8.2
+- improves output of single outfile
+- fixes a nasty bug in module resolution.
+This is essential for angular2 applications.